Engineering Communications

 • Contact Us

-Department Digital Signage Best Practices
+Digital Signage Best Practices

-• Use a clean, easily readable font, preferably sans serif such as Helvetica, Open Sans.
+• Use a clean, easily readable font, preferably a sans serif such as Helvetica, Open Sans.
+Fonts should be bold and as large as possible, ideally readable from at least 6 feet away.

-• Stretched or distorted photos/logos.
+• Stretched or distorted photos and logos.

 • Too many colors.